The General Data Protection Regulation (GDPR): Key Points for B2B Companies

 - Assess your role as “data controller” – evaluate your company’s role on a global scale.
 Since the GDPR applies to organizations outside the EU as well, any company is considered a data controller if it decides on why and how personal data is processed.

 - Practice transparency and accountability – organizations must demonstrate accountability and transparency in all decisions regarding personal data processing activities.
 Outside parties must also comply with the relevant requirements that can impact business processes.
 Therefore, proper data subject consent acquisition and registration is a must.
 This leads to:

 - Make necessary technical changes – implied consent and pre-checked boxes will no longer be sufficient.
 Instead, companies that fall under the GDPR must:

-- Get a clear consent – before collecting any personal data;
+- Get clear consent – before collecting any personal data;

 - Allow users the ability to easily access, manage, and delete their data;

-- In case of the data breach, inform the users and authorities within 72 hours of the incident.
+- In case of a data breach, inform the users and authorities within 72 hours of the incident.

 - Appoint Data Protection Officer (DPO) – if your company process special categories of data, such as sensitive data, or use the regular and systematic monitoring of its users on a large scale, it must appoint Data Protection Officer.